NateSavage/nix/readme.md

  ┃ ┃ ┗📂 feature-sets - things alice commonly bundles together
  ┃ ┗ 📂bob
- ┣ 📂hosts - system-wide configuration for each machine ┃ ┣ 📂desktop
+ ┣ 📂hosts - system-wide configuration for each machine ┃ ┣ 📂-features - anything that we may apply systemwide to a host ┃ ┃ ┣ 📂always - features we want on all host machines ┃ ┃ ┣ 📂apps-cli - programs that one would interact with through the command line interface ┃ ┃ ┣ 📂apps-gui - programs that have a graphical user interface ┃ ┃ ┣ 📂desktops - components that configure desktop environments ┃ ┃ ┣ 📂security - components that harden the system
+ ┃ ┃ ┗ 📂services - pre-configured systemd units that will start when the host starts ┃ ┣ 📂desktop
- ┃ ┃ ┣ ❄️configuration.nix - users, modules, services, this host should have
+ ┃ ┃ ┣ ❄️default.nix - defines the system configuration for the host
  ┃ ┃ ┗ ❄️hardware-configuration.nix - things that may need to change if the host is moved to a different physical device ┃ ┣ 📂work-laptop
  ┃ ┗ 📂home-server
- ┣ 📂modules - any self contained thing, or bundle of things we install on a system ┃ ┣ 📂always - modules that all host machines need
- ┃ ┣ 📂apps - any individual program the user or system may invoke ┃ ┣ 📂feature-sets - bundles of apps/services that commonly go together ┃ ┗ 📂services - modules that will run automatically or in the background ┣ 📂users - logical understanding a host machine needs when configuring a user, like their name and what groups they belong to.
+ ┣ 📂lib - library of nix language functions for use anywhere in the flake ┣ 📂modules - templates that describe what a nix object should look like ┣ 📂users - logical understanding a host machine needs when configuring a user, like their name and what groups they belong to.
- ┃ ┣ 📂alice
+ ┃ ┣ 📂admin - a generic admin account so that every day user accounts do not need wheel privlidges ┃ ┣ 📂alice
  ┃ ┗ 📂bob
- ┣ ❄️flake.nix - ties everything in the repository together, informs nix what to include for each host and user ┣ ❄️flake.lock - holds specific versions for other flakes this flake relies on ┣ 📜justfile - recipies for shortening long winded commands I've typed too many times ┗ ❄️shell.nix - shell environments that can be invoked with one command for various tasks
+ ┣ ❄️flake.nix - ties everything in the repository together, informs nix what to include for each host and user ┣ ❄️flake.lock - holds specific versions for other the dependencies of this flake ┣ 📜justfile - recipies for shortening long winded commands I've typed too many times ┗ ❄️shell.nix - shell environments that can be invoked with one command for various tasks

 Things I've seen other nix users include that I'm not using.
 ┣ 📂overlays - changes overriding default settings from up stream packages
-              ^ I don't use this because I consider all of my modules to potentially be overlays
 </pre>

 ### Structure Notes